 - Style: Headings (different levels) or normal text.

 - You can set always use this statement

 - Use any trigger variable you have built in the Transform area.

-If you turn always use this statement off and do not set a trigger, this statement will not be triggered and is disabled for content production.
+If you turn off the switch always use this statement and do not set a trigger, this statement will not be triggered and is disabled for content production.

 - Text Shortening: With this switch, you specify whether this statement can be skipped or not in case the maximum text length is exceeded.